How do I use Simple Restore to copy a course? (Academic Year 2018-2019)

 3. Click on Import all materials into current course.

-Follow this guide to add the Simple Restore block to your course if it does not display on your course main page.
+Follow this guide to add a block to your course if it does not display on your course main page.

 Selecting to Import all materials into current course will import all of the content of the backup file without deleting any content you have already created in the current course.

 Selecting Overwrite current course will delete all content in the current course then import all of the content from the course backup file.

 4. Scroll down to the User private backup area.

 The courses listed in the User private backup area are the courses in which you have the Teacher role and for which there is a backup file.
 Toward the end of each spring semester, the TITANium administrator will make a backup file of each of your regular courses.
 So, those courses should be listed at the top of the page as well as any backups you personally make.